Harry Bowman: Death

 Bowman died from cancer at the Federal Medical Center in Butner, North Carolina on March 3, 2019, at the age of 69.
 An impromptu memorial service for Bowman at his former Detroit chapter compound the following day drew approximately 5,000 people.
 He was laid to rest at Bear Creek Cemetery in Dayton, Ohio on March 16, 2019.
-Bowman had chosen to be buried at Bear Creek as it was the final resting place of many of his Outlaws "brothers".
+Bowman had chosen to be buried at Bear Creek as it was the final resting place of many of his "Outlaw brothers".
 Around 2,500 people, including Outlaws members from dozens of U.S. states and internationally, as well as crime figures from across the country, attended Bowman's funeral service at the Montgomery County Fair Grounds.
-The large venue of the fairgrounds was required to host the funeral in order to accommodate the number of mourners.
+The venue of the fairgrounds was required to host the funeral in order to accommodate the large number of mourners.
 Plainclothes officers from a number of police agencies and task forces were in attendance to observe the funeral.
 Columbus Division of Police intelligence unit detective Mark Lovett said of the spectacle: "This is one of those events that really only happen once in our career, to see something this big."